Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   and resetting the [=connection=].
 Therefore,
   the two procedures for media ingest in
   these two common workflows are presented
-  as separate profiles in the next two sections.
+  as separately in different profiles.

    <pre>